rsandel94/MyCypressApp/README.md

 https://bugfender.com/blog/how-to-perform-an-end-to-end-test-of-a-react-app-using-cypress/

 ### Intro 1.
 Building The ReactJS Application
-First I executed the command to create a basic ReactJS app ready to be initialized on a a local host server.
-After some string edits to prompt the user to input a name if they haven't done so, the next step is to replace the code in the App.js file.
+First, I executed the command to create a basic ReactJS app ready to be initialized on a local host server.
+After prompting the user to input a name with necessary string edits, the next step involved replacing the code in the App.js file.

-I changed the code as instructed to a ReactJS component that has four inputs: name, age, gender, and food.
-Each of the inputs is associated with an event handler that will detect any changes made to them.
-When the user changes any values of these elements, the handleChange method gets called and modifies the component’s state.
-The changes also show the message based on the state value of the component, so if the state gets modified, the message also gets changed.
+The ReactJS component designed featured four inputs: name, age, gender, and food.
+Each input was associated with an event handler, the handleChange method, to detect and modify the component’s state based on user interactions.
+This facilitated real-time updates to the displayed message as the component's state evolved.

+To visually represent the architecture, consider the following bullet points:

+* User Interaction: Inputs for name, age, gender, and food choices.
+* Handling: Utilization of the handleChange method to modify the component’s state on user interaction.
+* State-Driven Messaging: Dynamic messaging based on the component’s state changes.

-Next is to replace the contents of the App.css file as instructed.
-The changes I input mainly handle the display information of the App.js data.
-This concludes the initial setup portion of the project, which the Cypress application will build on in the following steps.
+Next, the contents of the App.css file were modified to handle the display information of the App.js data.
+This setup laid the foundation for the Cypress application to seamlessly automate the testing process, as detailed in the following steps.

 ### Intro 2.
 The End-to-End Test Using Cypress
 In this section I setup the Cypress application and initialize a test run.